EB-5 Investors File an I-526 Immigration Petition Application with USCIS

 2. Investment Capital Was Lawfully Obtained

-The EB-5 investor must also be able to clearly demonstrate on his or her I-526 Petition that the invested capital was obtained lawfully.
+The EB-5 investor must also be able to clearly demonstrate on his or her I-526 Petition that the invested capital was lawfully obtained.
 The investor must trace the capital from its source—a salary, investment distribution, sale of property, etc.—to the NCE.
 Funds given to the investor must also be traced back to their source.

-If the investor earned money in the U.S. without the proper employment status, those funds cannot be invested since they are not considered lawfully obtained.
+If the investor earned money in the United States without the proper employment status, those funds cannot be invested since they are not considered lawfully obtained.

 3. Capital Was Invested in a New Commercial Enterprise